rangle/ngCourse2/handout/routing/using_auxiliary_routes.md

 # Using Auxiliary Routes #

-Angular 2 supports the concept of auxiliary routes.
-Before we go further, we must understand what an auxiliary route is.
-Auxiliary routes allow you to set up and navigate multiple independent routes in a single app.
+Angular 2 supports the concept of auxiliary routes, which allow you to set up and navigate multiple independent routes in a single app.
 Each component has one primary route and zero or more auxiliary outlets.
-Auxiliary outlets must have unique name within a Component.
+Auxiliary outlets must have unique name within a component.

 To define the auxiliary route we must first add the router outlet where contents for the auxiliary route are to be rendered.